streamich/enwire/README.md

 - `--no-process` &mdash; if specified, process environment variables will not be included.
 - `--no-merge` &mdash; don't merge JSON from STDIN into `process.env`.
 - `--eval`, `-e` &mdash; evaluate CLI argumens as JS template strings.
+- `--format` &mdash; by default exports in JSON format, `--format=env` can be set to export in env var format.